Adyen/adyen-salesforce-commerce-cloud/README.md

 # Salesforce Commerce Cloud Adyen Cartridge

 Adyen provides a LINK cartridge to integrate with [Salesforce Commerce Cloud (SFCC)](https://docs.adyen.com/plugins/salesforce-commerce-cloud).
 This cartridge enables a SFCC storefront to use the Adyen payment service.
-This cartridge [supports](https://docs.adyen.com/plugins/salesforce-commerce-cloud#supported-versions) SFRA version 5.x.x & 6.x.x and SiteGenesis JS-Controllers version 103.1.11 and higher.
+This cartridge [supports](https://docs.adyen.com/plugins/salesforce-commerce-cloud#supported-versions) SFRA version 5.x.x & 6.x.x.
+and SiteGenesis JS-Controllers version 103.1.11 and higher (no features in cartridges higher than [v22.2.2](https://github.com/Adyen/adyen-salesforce-commerce-cloud/releases/tag/22.2.2))

 ## Integration
 This cartridge allows you to integrate with Adyen without the need for any development work from your end.
-It allows you to process payments using the [checkout API](https://docs.adyen.com/api-explorer/#/CheckoutService/v67/overview), and for Point of Sale (POS) payments, it uses a cloud-based [Terminal API](https://docs.adyen.com/point-of-sale/terminal-api-fundamentals).
-As for the client side, Adyen’s [web components](https://docs.adyen.com/online-payments/components-web) are used to render payment methods.
+Online payments are processed on the back-end using the [Checkout API](https://docs.adyen.com/api-explorer/Checkout/latest/overview), on the client side Adyen’s [Web Components](https://docs.adyen.com/online-payments/components-web) are used to render payment methods.
+Point of Sale (POS) payments are processed using a cloud-based [Terminal API](https://docs.adyen.com/point-of-sale/terminal-api-fundamentals).

 ## Requirements